AleksHuc/CPNS-Labs/en/lab10/lab10.md

-# 10. Lab: Set up a virtual private network using certificates
+# 10. Lab: Set up of a virtual private network using certificates

 ## Instructions